Leo Baeck Institute works to preserve and promote the history and culture of German-speaking Jews.

 The international officers of the LBI coordinates the institutes' collective activities and represent the LBI to agencies of the German government.

 In 2013, LBI – New York established a branch office in Berlin to maintain and deepen relations with scholars, Jewish Communities, government and corporate sponsors, and the wider public in Germany.
 Since the early 2000’s, researchers have had access to LBI materials at the Jewish Museum Berlin, where LBI maintains duplicate copies of its microfilm collections.
-Approximately one-third of the collections are available on over 2,500 microfilms at the Jewish Museum Berlin Reading Room.
+Approximately three quarters of the collections are available on over 4,500 microfilms at the Jewish Museum Berlin Reading Room.

 The Leo Baeck Institute, London publishes the LBI Year Book, internationally recognized as the leading publication in its field, as well as the Schriftenreihe wissenschaftlicher Abhandlungen, and organizes a variety of scholarly conferences.
 It also offers fellowships to scholars, runs a joint MA program in European Jewish history with Queen Mary University of London and generally promotes research on German-Jewish history and culture at universities in the United Kingdom.